paulrentschler/pwrentch.shellscript/readme.md

 of the -h and -v options in the __construct() method as examples of how to add additional configuration options.

 ### Configuration option validation methods

 The following methods are provided to validate configuration options.
 You can also define additional validation functions or override and redefine any of these.

-  * ValidateString
+  * validateString
-  * ValidateAlphaString
+  * validateAlphaString
-  * ValidateAlphaNumericString
+  * validateAlphaNumericString
-  * ValidateEmailAddress
+  * validateEmailAddress
-  * ValidateDate
+  * validateDate
-  * ValidateWebUrl
+  * validateWebUrl
-  * ValidateIPAddress
+  * validateIPAddress
-  * ValidateFilename
+  * validateFilename
-  * ValidatePath
+  * validatePath
-  * ValidateLocalPath
+  * validateLocalPath
-  * ValidateMySQLServer
+  * validateMySQLServer
-  * ValidateMySQLDatabase
+  * validateMySQLDatabase

 ### Debug log